Jeff Hardy: The Hardy Boyz (1998–2002)

-Hardy gained attention for his high risk stunts in the TLC matches, such as doing Swanton Bomb frontflips off of the top steps of 10 and 20 foot high ladders, making a name for himself as one of the most seemingly reckless and unorthodox WWF performers of his time.
+Hardy gained attention for his high risk stunts in the TLC matches, such as doing Swanton Bomb frontflips off of the top steps of 10 and 20 foot high steel ladders, making a name for himself as one of the most seemingly reckless and unorthodox WWF performers of his time.
 In 2001, Hardy received a push as a singles competitor, and he held the Intercontinental (defeating Triple H), Light Heavyweight (defeating Jerry Lynn) and Hardcore Championships (defeating Mike Awesome and Van Dam on two occasions).
-At the end of 2001, the Hardys began a storyline in which they began to fight, which led to Matt demanding a match at Vengeance, with Lita as the special guest referee.
+At the end of 2001, the Hardys began a storyline in which they began to fight, which led to Matt demanding a match at Vengeance on December 9, with Lita as the special guest referee.
 After Hardy beat Matt by pinfall at Vengeance, while Matt's foot was on the ropes, Hardy and Lita began feuding against Matt.
-In the middle of the feud, however, Hardy faced The Undertaker in a Hardcore Championship match and lost.
+In the middle of the feud, however, Hardy faced The Undertaker in a Hardcore Championship match on the December 17 episode of Raw and lost.
 After the match, The Undertaker was scripted to attack both Hardy and Lita, injuring them.
 On the next episode of SmackDown!, The Undertaker attacked Matt as well, also injuring him, in storyline.
-The Hardys and Lita were not seen again until the Royal Rumble, because WWF did not have another storyline for their characters.
+The Hardys and Lita were not seen again until the Royal Rumble on January 20, 2002, because WWF did not have another storyline for their characters.
 The Hardys later came back as a team, and there was never any mention of their previous storyline split.

-In early April 2002, the Hardy Boyz began a feud with Brock Lesnar after Lesnar gave Matt an F-5 on the steel entrance ramp, which led to an angered Hardy seeking revenge on Lesnar.
-At Backlash, Hardy faced-off against Lesnar in Lesnar's first televised match.
+In early April, the Hardy Boyz began a feud with Brock Lesnar after Lesnar gave Matt an F-5 on the steel entrance ramp, which led to an angered Hardy seeking revenge on Lesnar.
+At Backlash on April 21, Hardy faced-off against Lesnar in Lesnar's first televised match.
 Lesnar dominated Hardy and won the match by knockout.
 Lesnar and the Hardys continued to feud over the next few weeks, with the Hardys coming out victorious only once by disqualification.
-At Judgment Day, Lesnar gained the upper hand on the Hardy Boyz before tagging his partner, Paul Heyman, in to claim the win for the team.
+At Judgment Day on May 19, Lesnar gained the upper hand on the Hardy Boyz before tagging his partner, Paul Heyman, in to claim the win for the team.
 In July 2002, Hardy won his third Hardcore Championship by defeating Bradshaw.